1892 Cardiganshire County Council election: Aldermanic vacancies, 1892-98

-By-elections
+1892 by-elections following the election of aldermen

 Six of the eight vacancies were filled unopposed and there were two contested elections.
 The Liberals captured all eight sets, including the three held by the Conservative or Unionist aldermen.

 Cilcennin by-election

 John Davies, elected in 1889, but defeated at the initial election, was returned unopposed.

 Llanddewi Brefi by-election

 D.J.
 Williams, who formerly represented Tregaron won a narrow victory.

 Llanfihangel y Creuddyn by-election

 Llanfihangel Ystrad by-election

 Walter Davies had been narrowly defeated at the initial election.
 Jones was described as a working class candidate.